 1. Hire and train delivery drivers

 Recruit delivery drivers by posting listings on job boards and career sites like Indeed, Monster, or even Craigslist, then review applications and conduct interviews.
 Once you’ve narrowed down your candidates, confirm they have a legal driver’s license, run a background check, and review their DMV driving records.
-After hiring your drivers, confirm their work availability, complete their tax forms, and add them to your payroll.
+After hiring your drivers as employees or contractors, confirm their work availability, complete their tax forms, and add them to your payroll.
 Finally, create an onboarding and training program (including guidelines for COVID-19) so they provide your customers with a reliable and safe delivery experience.

 2. Set up delivery vehicles

 Decide whether you want your drivers to use their own vehicles, or if you’ll purchase a vehicle fleet for them.
-Either way, figure out a system to track and reimburse drivers for their gas usage, and make sure you have ample parking spots for drivers to quickly pick up delivery orders from your restaurant.
+Either way, figure out whether you will track and reimburse drivers for their gas usage, and make sure you have ample parking spots for drivers to quickly pick up delivery orders from your restaurant.